ehrpg/qstar/docs/character/equipment.md

 Looting items that only cost [Credits](#credits) can be used normally.

 If a looted item requires [Resources](/character#resources-res) a character may spend his available [Resources](/character#resources-res) on it to keep it.

-If he doesn't have enough [Resources](/character#resources-res) to keep it or doesn't want to keep it, it stops functioning after a while.
-For example the magazines of a weapon cannot be restocked when resting.<br>
-These items can be sold for the usual [Credits](#credits) though.
-They do not give you extra [Resources](/character#resources-res) however.
+If the character does not have enough [Resources](/character#resources-res) to pay for the item at the end of session, the item is lost.

+The item can also be sold for it's [Credits](/equipment#credits-cr) value before it is lost.

 ## Weight

-An item can specify its Weight.
+An item can specify it's Weight.
 The Weight value indicates the minimum [Might](/character#might-mi) needed to carry the item.
-The `#` column in the [Attribute](/character#attributes) rank table shows the rank required.

 If the Weight column shows zero or has no Weight, then its Weight can be disregarded.

+### Items and Weight

+Items require a certain level of Might in order to be used.
+If this level of Might is not met, the item cannot be used effectively in combat.

+One-handed items can be used with both hands however, increasing the level of Might by one step.

+!!! example "Weight Requirements"
+    A one-handed wooden club specifies it's Weight as a d8.
+The character only has a d6 in Might, so he uses the club in both hands increasing his Might to a d8.
+For the purpose of wielding, attacking and dealing damage with the club, the character's Might is considered to be a d8.

 ### Overburdened